YussufMohmaud/algorithmic-art/README.md

 ## What is an image processing?

 Image processing is the output of self-generated pixels and may decide for itself; because of statistical randomness and algebraic rules.
 That is all the if-then conditional statements are in the first place.
-The trick is finding ways to make algebra create something perceptual by using RGB pixel values.
+The trick is finding ways to make algebra create something perceptual by using RGB intensity values.

-Images processing determines the RGB color space as the HSL color space of each element-time.
+Images processing determines the RGB color space as the pixel color space of each element-time.
 Each color space plays a part in advancing the system through each generation.
 Although the statistics are simple and easy to understand, complex patterns emerge from randomness and form fascinating results.

-Algebra is responsible for creating boundaries, but even something so exciting as life is predictable.
+Algebra is responsible for creating tiles, but even something so exciting as life is predictable.
 Since the general rule determines the factor for each subsequent generation.
 The way to produce unforeseeable results is to introduce randomization at the very beginning.
 In the beginning, there was a random pixel that made every subsequent generation unique without the need to change the rules.

 The best example of image processing is a combination of both randomness and predictability to manifest something perceptual that is also statistically irreproducible.